osu-ukraine-hub/uot/Rules/rules-english.md

 8. The amount of bans per player is specified by a Tournament stage;
 9. A player cannot ban maps of the same category twice, unless they are in the NoMod category;
 10. Every map must be played with NoFail turned on;
 11. A warmup map is allowed to be played as long both players agree.
-The warmup map may be up to 6 minutes in length;
+The warmup map may be up to 6 minutes in length (not drain time);
 12. After the first ban/pick players must take turns in doing either;
 13. Each player has 120 seconds to make their pick.
 The failure to provide a pick transfers that pick to their opponent;
 14. Picking maps from the same category repeatedly is not prohibited;